 Taiwan’s climate varies between subtropical and tropical.
 But, the whole country is likely to have high temperatures and a humid climate for much of the year.
 Summers can be excessively hot and humid, with heavy rainfall and even typhoons.
 November to April has milder weather and milder temperatures.
 This is the most popular time for tourism.

 - Taipei – In the capital city of Taipei, located in the northeast, rain is a common occurrence.
 Even in the winter months Taipei often receives abundant rainfall.
 In winter, the temperatures usually will not dip below 10.
-Summer temps can be in the 30’s.
+Summer temps can be over 30.

 - Tainan – A city located in the south of the island, Tainan experiences temperatures like Taipei.
 But, Tainan receives much less rainfall outside of monsoon season.
 This means that its winters and springs are much drier.

 - Yushan – The city of Yushan is located in central Taiwan, in the mountains.
 Due to the altitude, Yushan has much colder temperatures than sea-level tropical cities.
 Temperatures often dip below freezing in the winters.
-Summers rarely reach higher than 15 degrees.
+Summers rarely reach higher than 20.

 Visit Pagodas and Pavilions in Kaohsiung Port